FAQ

 Q: How much notice does Paws Finding Peace need?

-A: It is best to schedule 2-3 day ahead of time when able.
+A: It is best to schedule 2-3 days ahead of time when able.
 We try to accommodate same day appointments if you call between 8:30-9:30am (weekdays).
 It is always best not to wait until a pet is in critical condition to call and discuss euthanasia.

-There is a saying in end-of-life care, "it is better to euthanize 3 days too early than 3 minutes to late".
+There is a saying in end-of-life care, "It is better to euthanize 3 days too early than 3 minutes to late".

 Q: Is end-of-life care covered by pet insurance?